amaraneni265/springAPIDemo/README.md

 # springAPIDemo
-My first Attempt Sample spring API demo with H2 In-memory DB
+My first Attempt at Sample spring API  with H2 In-memory DB

 This service is a simpel Rest service using H2 IN-memory DB with default 2 records (refer to data.sql ) on initial load.